mothur/mothur.github.io/_wiki/greengenes-formatted_databases.md

 -   [greengenes reference
     alignment](https://www.mothur.org/w/images/7/72/Greengenes.alignment.zip) -
-    4,938 bacterial and archaeal sequences in it and the sequences are
-    \"imputed\" to cover the entire 16S rRNA gene.
+    4,938 bacterial and archaeal sequences in it and the sequences are "imputed" to cover the entire 16S rRNA gene.
 This file was downloaded from the [greengenes
     website](https://greengenes.lbl.gov/Download/Sequence_Data/Fasta_data_files/core_set_aligned.fasta.imputed)
     and should be used (if necessary) to align sequences with